missdaisydee/artistbackalley/README.md

 The pull request will automatically show the new changes.

-2. Merge your change into the `master` branch.
+2. Merge your change into the `master` branch by clicking "Squash and merge" on the pull request conversation page.

 At this point your change will go live after the next deployment.